-To help consumers understand the risks of tax-related identity theft, Better Business Bureau serving Eastern Oklahoma is teaming up with the Federal Trade Commission and the Internal Revenue Service for Tax Identity Theft Awareness Week, Jan.
+To help consumers understand the risks of tax-related identity theft, your Better Business Bureau serving Northeast California is teaming up with the Federal Trade Commission and the Internal Revenue Service for Tax Identity Theft Awareness Week, Jan.
 13 – 17, 2014.

 According to the IRS, nearly 1,500 tax identity theft related criminal investigations were launched in 2013—an increase of 66 percent from 2012.
 To protect consumers, the IRS, FTC and BBB have expanded efforts to educate taxpayers and help victims.